 14 When an act intended for a party resident in a place where he/she would benefit from an extension of a time limit is notified in a place where those who reside there do not benefit from such an extension, does this person lose the benefit of such a time limit?

-Under Article 1087 of the Code of Civil Procedure, in international civil proceedings, the court applies Romanian procedural law subject to express contrary provisions.
-See also the reply to Questions 5, 11 and 16.
+Under Article 1088 of the Code of Civil Procedure, in international civil proceedings, the court applies Romanian procedural law subject to express contrary provisions.
+See also the answer to Questions 5, 11 and 16.

 15 What are the consequences of non-observance of the deadlines?

 As stated above, failure to observe an absolute time limit ultimately affects the validity of proceedings, whereas failure to observe relative time limits, even if it does not necessarily result in the invalidation of the procedural acts, can trigger the application of disciplinary or financial sanctions for the guilty parties (ruling time limits, preparation time limits, etc.).

 Failure to observe procedural time limits is likely to result in the application of various sanctions, as follows:

 - deprival of the time limit provided for carrying out the procedural act;